gigatskhondia/gigala/README.md

   *  Do not need to remesh, just set stiffness to a small number for absent elements
   *  Use different objective, e.g. compliance
   *  Use CNN for features ?
-  *  apply RL training metrics
+  *  Apply RL training metrics
   *  Test generalizability
 *  Revive Alpha and MCTS models
 *  Update manuals